top of page

 His career and research program have been dedicated to improving maternal-child health.

 I am David Olson, Ph.D., D.Sc., FRCOG, FCAHS, a Professor of Obstetrics and Gynecology with adjunct appointments to the Departments of Pediatrics and Physiology.
 As a perinatal physiologist in a clinical department, my work focuses on improving women’s pregnancy and newborn health.
-This work has resulted in almost 200 peer-reviewed publications, 26 book chapters, and over 400 conference abstracts.
+This work has resulted in over 200 peer-reviewed publications, 26 book chapters, and almost 450 conference abstracts.

 My studies and patents on products to diagnose and treat preterm birth and fetal/newborn inflammation and on pregnant women’s vulnerability to environmental mental health stressors are internationally renowned.
 I served the University of Alberta community for 31 years as Director of the Perinatal Research Centre, chair/member of faculty strategic planning committees, course coordinator, mentor of trainees and colleagues, and collaborator.

 Beyond, I founded the Canadian National Perinatal Research Meeting, the International Inflammatory Pathways to Preterm Birth Team, and the Optimal Pregnancy Environment Risk Assessment (OPERA) program.
 I chair the Worldwide Universities Network Public Health Committee and was an elected officer in three societies.
 In 2021, I was awarded a Doctor of Science (honoris causa) from U Lethbridge for my contributions to women's pregnancy health.
-I received the Faculty of Medicine & Dentistry Tier I Basic Science Mentor Award in 2022 and was named a University of Alberta Distinguished Professor in 2023.
+I received the Faculty of Medicine & Dentistry Tier I Basic Science Mentor Award in 2022, was named a University of Alberta Distinguished Professor in 2023, and received the University Cup in 2024.

 I am a firm believer in the importance of translating scientific discoveries into products that serve society.
 I have founded two companies, and my trainees witness and participate in the process of commercialization, broadening their perspectives and career choices.